Thousands of agencies have had the same realization over the past 20 or so years: customer engagement is how you succeed.

 Job Title: Marketing Manager

-He leads a team of 3 people, and has full-decision making power as a co-founder, although he always consults his fellow board members.
-He’s interested in psychology and his ultimate pet-peeve is wasting time.
+He leads a team of 3 people and has full-decision making power as a co-founder, although he always consults his fellow board members.
+He’s interested in psychology and his ultimate pet peeve is wasting time (and semicolons… and toilet paper that goes under instead of over the top).

 You can use relevant customer data like purchase history and industry type, but don’t worry about getting it exactly right.